-One Room Angel is a Japanese fantasy BL series about a loner and his mysterious new roommate.
+One Room Angel is a Japanese fantasy series about a loner and his mysterious new roommate.
 The main character is a convenience store worker who feels disgruntled about his pitiful life.
 After surviving a near-death encounter, he returns home to find a guardian angel waiting for him.
 The protagonist is confused by his celestial companion, who has quirky habits and gives snarky advice.
 Over time, they form an unexpected connection.

 Although classified as BL, One Room Angel contains little romance.
 Don't expect a typical love story.
 Instead, this highly imaginative series has a fascinating plot with unconventional ideas.
 Many comedic moments showcase the quirky characters, entertaining dialogue, and a sardonic wit.
 In addition, there's plenty of emotional drama.
 Both leads go on complex journeys, exploring poignant backstories and philosophical themes.